Students graduate with University Honors upon satisfaction of the following requirements:

-Honors students have the opportunity to meet many of their university requirements in small, discussion-based, Honors-only courses.
-Nearly all honors requirements can be completed as part of DU's Common Core and thus do not require any additional credit hours beyond what DU requires of all undergraduates.
+Honors students have the opportunity to meet many of DU's Common Curriculum requirements in small, discussion-based, Honors-only courses.
+Nearly all honors requirements can be completed as part of DU's Common Curriculum and thus do not require any additional credit hours beyond what DU requires of all undergraduates.

 Distinction in the Major

-If you need funding to complete your project, there are resources available.
-The Undergraduate Research Center provides numerous funding opportunities for research, scholarship, and creative activity, as well as opportunities for funding to present your research at a conference.
+If you need funding to complete your project, the Undergraduate Research Center provides numerous funding opportunities for research, scholarship, and creative activity, as well as opportunities for funding to present your research at a conference.

 After students have completed their distinction requirements, they should do the following: